RLSA for video has finally arrived. Here’s a tutorial on how to set up a VRLSA campaign.

 I want to show you what a good banner ad looks like.
 The goal is conversion not pretty.

 Banner ads can show up all around the internet on different websites.
 You can hand pick the sites you want or allow google to pick them for you.

 If you allow Google to pick your placement, you’ll show up on kids sites, gaming website, and random anonymous sites.
 This has always been a huge problem with display ads.
 You never really know if they are being seen.
 We know this.

 Half of paid online display ads have never been seen by a human.

 Agencies get kickbacks from display networks.

-Bot traffic is used to trick the advertisers out of more money and to increase the bottom line of both the agency and the network.
+Bot traffic is used to trick the advertisers out of more money and to increase the

 Now for the fun part.
 You can use remarketing for video campaigns similarly to the way you’d use them for Display Network or Search Network campaigns.